bryancolin/ISDM-Group-1/Design Thinking.md

 - How Might We facilitate vaccination centre to the public?
 - How Might We contact the public who has successfully book for COVID-19 vaccine?
 - How Might We make sure that the public are eligible to have COVID-19 vaccine before registration?
+- How Might We contact the public to come and receive second vaccination after the first one?
+- How Might We label them as vaccinated people after they have two doses of COVID-19 vaccine?
+Certificate?